codescaptain/rails-medium-snippet/README.md

 No installation is required.
 Simply use the following link to access the API:

 ### Usage
-The gem finds articles from username with this links:
+The API finds articles from username with this link:

 ```html
 https://medium-snippet-dc633c4f39a0.herokuapp.com
 ```

 - username: your medium username/profile
-- index : your recent article index. e.g: 0 means your latest article.
+- index: your recent article index. e.g.: 0 means your latest article.

 ### Example Medium